 Not every room can be blessed with a window, particularly in small homes, but getting the right amount of ventilation is key to preventing damaging mildew and unhealthy bacteria spores from taking hold in your home.
 Ask any heating and ventilation expert and they'll tell you that the cause isn't hopeless, as there are a host of fantastic ways to ensure effective ventilation, if you are willing to commit a little time to installing them!
-Don't think that ventilation is something you can put on hold, as one cold spell could be enough to see your home getting seriously damp and uninhabitable, so come with us now and see which option might work for you!
+Don't think that ventilation is something you can put on hold, as one cold spell could be enough to see your home getting seriously damp and uninhabitable, so come with us now and get ideas how to ventilate a room without windows!

 A small kitchen that doesn't have a window should always have a large extractor fan, so as to capture and distribute steam and moisture that builds up while you cook.
 Don't wait until your ceiling paint starts peeling to tackle this issue, it really isn't worth the hassle!

 Air conditioning isn't just handy for cooling you down when the heat is one, it actually circulates healthy air and offers effective ventilation too.
 In a windowless bedroom, you'll be glad of this airy option, otherwise your gorgeous boudoir might get a little claustrophobic and mildew-prone!